unumotors/taube/README.md

 To use these features you need to explicitly activate it using and TAUBE_AMQP_ENABLED and connect taube to a AMQP enabled message broker (e.g. RabbitMQ). `taube.init()` can be called multiple times.
 It only has an affect once.

+Taube does handle reconnecting to RabbitMQ through a library.
+All requests during a connection outage are saved in memory and will be flushed after reconnecting.
+There is no timeout for this, it will save messages indefinitely.

 ```
 // Set TAUBE_AMQP_URI environment variable through your orchestration
 taube.init()